Background pattern

 Composition of Voriconazole Seacross

-Each vial contains 200 mg of voriconazole, which is equivalent to a solution of 10 mg/ml once reconstituted following the instructions given by the pharmacy or nursing staff of the hospital (see the information at the end of this leaflet).
+Each vial contains 200 mg of voriconazole, which is equivalent to a 10 mg/ml solution once reconstituted following the instructions indicated by the hospital pharmacy or nursing staff (see the information at the end of this prospectus).

-Voriconazole Seacross is presented as a lyophilized sterile powder for solution for infusion in glass vials for single use.
+Voriconazole Seacross is presented in the form of powder for solution for infusion in single-dose glass vials.

 Seacross Pharma (Europe) Limited